Contractions : Part 2.

 It’s a pretty formal sort of reply by today’s standards using words that you could probably simplify to say the same thing – it says something about Vivien – at least about what she thinks is ‘correct’ business English.
 But is she right?
 This was my reply to her:

 Dear Miss Viv – that really depends on the image that your company wants to project.
 English, like advertising, is capable of carrying a lot of sub-text ‘message’ and contractions can, of course, carry a message about the organisation.
 If you want to create the idea that your customers are your friends then contractions would be one way of helping to create that impression.
-The more structured the English becomes the more formal will be the presentation and image – we are not living in an age where ‘formal’ is equated with ‘good business’ – take Skype as an example… young and onetime struggling, now rich and global and still using contractions!
+The more structured the English becomes the more formal will be the presentation and image – we are not living in an age where ‘formal’ is equated with ‘good business’ .
+Read through some corporate Facebook, Twitter or Instagram posts and you’ll see that we are veering more and more toward the informal!